Why a “killer” workout in the time of COVID-19 might be misguided

 But while restorative movement can directly stimulate the PNS (see more on this below), high-intensity, high-impact movement actually stimulates the SNS.
 This is not always a bad thing, but if you’re already acutely stressed, further stimulating the SNS isn’t helpful.
 At the very least, avoid “killer” workouts within three to four hours of bedtime, because they’re likely to inhibit sleep (an effect that reveals much about the physiological impact of this kind of exercise).

-Restorative movement has the opposite effect, helping you fall asleep faster and stay asleep longer.
-Part of the magic of restorative movement is that it stimulates the parasympathetic nervous system.
+Restorative movement has the opposite effect, helping you relieve stress, fall asleep faster and stay asleep longer.
+Part of the magic of restorative, stress-relieving movement is that it stimulates the parasympathetic nervous system.
 In other words, the right kind of movement at the right time triggers biological processes that contribute to a state of being as calm, cool, and collected as possible—even in the midst of a crisis.

 Since diaphragmatic breathing activates the PNS, even intense Pilates classes are likely to put you in “rest and digest” rather than “fight or flight” mode.
 This is especially true when the emphasis is on the exhalation portion of the breath cycle.
 Mindfully connecting breath patterns to movement also activates the PNS, because coordinating breath with movement usually involves slowing down our rate of breathing.
 This slower rate of respiration alone acts as a signal to your SNS, letting it know everything is okay: you’re in a safe space, and your PNS can take over for the moment.